salmonkarp/salmonkarp.github.io/pages/cs1231s/assignment1_feedback.md

 ## Question 1b
 The order of variables still matter at this stage! (e.g. in distributive law, identity law, negation law, etc.) <br>

 You may be penalised if said order is wrong. <br>

 Another common error is to cite the wrong property. <br>
-Identity Law $$\neq$$ Negation Law $$\neq$$ Idempotent Law $$\neq$$ Universal Bound Law. <br>
+Identity Law $$\neq$$ Negation Law $$\neq$$ Idempotent Law $$\neq$$ Universal Bound Law! <br>
-Take note of their differences! <br>
+Take note of their differences. <br>

 Also, take note of this property: <br>
-$$ \neg(a \to b) = (a \wedge \neg b)$$ <br>
+> $$ \neg(a \to b) = (a \wedge \neg b)$$ <br>

 This is not part of core logical equivalences (if you check, it's not on the summary table often used).
-Hence, you **CANNOT** use this here and simply quote "absorption law". <br> <br>
+Hence, you **CANNOT** use this here and simply quote "by absorption law". <br> <br>
 Apparently, Prof has also mentioned that even quoting it directly from lecture should not be allowed.
 Hence, you should only use this when asked for a more loose proof (like in Q5, Q6) and in MCQs.

 ## Question 2
-Most of the 'arguments' written here look more like **PROOFS**, not **ARGUMENTS**.
+Most of the solutions written by the class look more like **PROOFS**, not **ARGUMENTS**.
-For the majority who did this, this wasn't penalised **because most still had the correct laws of inference.** To be specific, we require:
+For the majority who did this, this wasn't penalised **because most still had the correct laws of inference.** To be specific, we only require:
 * A logical sequence of steps.
 * Laws of inference when non-trivially required: e.g. modus ponens, modus tollens, transitive rule of inference.
 * No use of non-trivial properties to solve the question, which includes:
   * Use of implication law from P2 and directly concluding without saying specialization. <br>
   (This is admittedly a harsh requirement.
 However, the purpose of doing this is that it should have been obvious that just using one law from P2 $$\to$$ conclusion is not what we want, given this is a 5-mark question.
 Thankfully, no one did this to an extreme extent.)
-  * Use of negation law / identity law / universal bound law to replace generalisation, which many unfortunately did.
+  * Use of universal bound law to replace generalisation, which many unfortunately did.
+This is not necessarily because you used the property, but because this delves into asserting that certain values = true.

-Taking contrapositive and double negative law is allowed.
-However, a more argument-like justification is usually able to replace them (modus ponens, modus tollens, etc).
+**Using contrapositive and double negative law is allowed,** However, a more argument-like justification is usually able to replace them (modus ponens, modus tollens, etc).

 To see how an ideal argument should look like, you can look at T1 or other sources.
 I have also annotated those with model solutions, so ask around if any of your classmates have the model solution.

 > #### ERRATA
 > In tutorial, I said that overly-long arguments may be penalised, specifically as this might skip a step that is part of the marking scene.
 This was in reference to Q2, where transitive law of inference **used to be** a strict requirement.
 This has been changed.
-You should get full marks even if you don't use transitive laws of inference.
+You should get full marks even if you don't use transitive laws of inference. <br> <br>
+> Still, try to write fewer lines if you are confident enough to do so.
+From observation, those who wrote longer proofs for Q5 and 6 were more likely to have minor errors here and there.
+Refer to the answer key upon release to see how concise proofs can be.

 ## Question 3
 No major issue.
 Error typically in part d, where both cases were not considered.